-Third-Party Money Manager Analysis: The analysis of the experience, investment philosophies, and past performance of independent third-party investment managers in an attempt to determine if that manager has demonstrated an ability to invest over a period of time and in different economic conditions.
+Sub-Advisor Analysis: The analysis of the experience, investment philosophies, and past performance of independent sub-advisors in an attempt to determine if that manager has demonstrated an ability to invest over a period of time and in different economic conditions.
 Analysis is completed by monitoring the manager's underlying holdings, strategies, concentrations and leverage as part of our overall periodic risk assessment.
-Additionally, as part of the due-diligence process, the manager's compliance and business enterprise risks are surveyed and reviewed.
-A risk of investing with a third-party manager who has been successful in the past is that they may not be able to replicate that success in the future.
-In addition, as our firm does not control the underlying investments in a third-party manager's portfolio, there is also a risk that a manager may deviate from the stated investment mandate or strategy of the portfolio, making it a less suitable investment for our clients.
+Additionally, as part of the due diligence process, the manager's compliance and business enterprise risks are surveyed and reviewed.
+A risk of investing with a sub advisor who has been successful in the past is that they may not be able to replicate that success in the future.
+In addition, as our firm does not control the underlying investments in a sub advisor's portfolio, there is also a risk that a manager may deviate from the stated investment mandate or strategy of the portfolio, making it a less suitable investment for our clients.
 Moreover, as our firm does not control the manager's daily business and compliance operations, our firm may be unaware of the lack of internal controls necessary to prevent business, regulatory or reputational deficiencies.

-Values-Based Analysis: Values-Based Investing, which we previously referred to as Biblically Responsible Investing, seeks to identify investments that will make a positive impact on the world and to exclude investments which have a negative impact.
+Values-Based Analysis: Values-Based also known as Faith Based Investing, which we previously referred to as Biblically Responsible Investing, seeks to identify investments that will make a positive impact on the world and to exclude investments which have a negative impact.
 Criteria and assumptions are set forth in the disclosures provided by the third-party asset managers we rely upon to perform the research and screening data for this analysis.
 In general, those values are based upon a Christian ethic and worldview.